Eadgyth/Programming-Editor/README.md

 run using the JRE contained in a JDK (as of Java 11 only a JDK but no separate JRE is available anyway).
 <p>
-<b>Important:</b> To run code by the built-in functions (presently in the project
+<b>Important:</b> To run code (or possibly to compile code as for C#) by the built-in
-categories Java, C#, Python, R and Perl) the path variables that point to the executables of a programming language must be set in the OS as permanent environment variables.
+functions the path variables that point to the executables of a programming language must be set in the OS as permanent environment variables.
 <br>
 <h4>LIMITATIONS</h4>
 <p>